horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage.md

 For instance, a non-custodial mobile wallet app may potentially be more private than a hardware wallet.
 Or have helpful features not available in the hardware wallet.

+Keep in mind, you don't need cartel level security if you're just starting out.
+The out of the box security on most non-custodial wallets is already pretty good.

+> A balanced approach is a tiered one, where the higher security requirements are introduced as the risk factor grows.

-The minimum requirements for mobile non-custodial wallet should be as follows.
+The minimum security requirements for using any non-custodial wallet should be as follows.

 - Security Basics